Getting simple, practical guidance on addiction help near Mayfield Park is difficult....but not impossible.

 (ii) Your understanding of the psychology of what causes your addictive behaviour was not yet advanced enough; sometimes this just takes time to work through.

 Make yourself less vulnerable to these events by:

-Alcoholics Anonymous is a tremendous resource to have in anyone's recovery, but AA and rehab are not mutually exclusive.
+AA is a great resource to have, but AA and rehab are not the same thing.

 AA is a great help for anyone in recovery and is often seen as the light at the end of the tunnel.

-Is It Wise To Just Stop My Substance Abuse Without Outside Help?
+Is It OK To Stop Drinking Or Using Substances Without Help?

 Here is what we recommend if you want a less expensive and shorter course.

 Shorter detox programmes are available, **but only** if there are adequate support structures in place for when you complete this.